There are many good reasons to dump your commercial bank for an ethical bank. For example? I found seven! Check them out below

 By Diane Small

 I know, I know – banking is one of the dullest topics in the world, right?
-But if you care about ethical fashion, organic food and non-toxic beauty products, you’ll seriously want to read this article.
+But if you care about ethical fashion, organic food and non-toxic beauty products, you’ll seriously want to read this article about why it’s worth switching to an ethical bank.

 There’s really not much good I can say about banks.
 Sure, they’re a safer place to store your money, and they can help you buy a house or start a business.
 On the other hand, banks have caused the near-collapse of the entire global financial system; have regularly rewarded staff with obscenely bloated bonuses; have the nerve to charge us a fee for the privilege of taking our cash out of a cash point and frankly, they have far too much control over our lives and finances.
 (I mean, just try to get paid from any job or move money from one country to another without going through the banking system!
 It’s simply not allowed).